 Dr. Robertson is a board certified internist.
 A native of Chambersburg Pennsylvania, Dr. Robertson completed his undergraduate degree in Anthropology at the University of Notre Dame.
-After doing a year-long service program in Costa Rica, Dr. Robertson attended medical school at the University of Maryland School of Medicine and subsequently completed Internal Medicine residency at University of Pittsburgh Medical Center, where he focused on care for underserved populations and ultrasound education.
-Dr. Robertson joined AHN as an Associate Program Director for the Internal Medicine Residency Program as well as a Primary Care Physician within the CIH.
+After doing a year-long service program in Costa Rica, Dr. Robertson attended medical school at the University of Maryland School of Medicine and subsequently completed Internal Medicine residency at University of Pittsburgh Medical Center, where he focused on global health, care for underserved populations, and ultrasound education.
+Dr. Robertson joined AHN as an Associate Program Director for the Internal Medicine Residency Program, Director of Ultrasound Education, and is a co-founder of the innovation R.I.v.E.R.
+Post-Incarceration Clinic at CIH.
 He is a member of the Alpha Omega Alpha and Gold Humanism Honor Societies.
-Dr. Robertson’s clinical and academic interests include providing primary care and access expansion for underserved populations while implementing development strategies to improve care for these patients.
-He is also the inclusion health consult physician for West Penn Hospital.
-Additionally, he focuses on point-of-care ultrasound education and expansion of its clinical use in novel arenas, including working towards bringing POCUS to street medicine and low-barrier primary care clinics.
+Dr. Robertson’s clinical and academic interests include providing primary care and access expansion for underserved populations, particularly those recently incarcerated, and directing the global health and Indian Health Serice electives.
+Additionally, he focuses on point-of-care ultrasound education and expansion of its clinical use in novel arenas, and is a POCUS educator for multiple national and international organizations.
 Dr. Robertson volunteers his time as a telemedicine consultant for rural medical clinics in Africa and is a regular contributor to the medical education podcast “Primary Care Reviews and Perspectives.”

 Division Director of the CIH